Azure/azure-sdk-for-python/doc/deprecation_process.md

 - Open the `_data/releases/latest/python-packages.csv` file.
   - If using Visual Studio Code, the `Edit CSV` extension may be helpful for editing the file.
 - Find the entry for your package and update the following fields.
   - `EOLDate`: In MM/DD/YYYY format.
 If the SDK deprecation is due to a service retirement, this date should match the service final retirement date.
-If there is a replacement package, this should match the release date of the deprecated package.
+If there is a replacement package (or repo), this should match the release date of the deprecated package.
   - `Support`: Change the value to `deprecated`.
-  - `Replace`: If it exists, set the value to the name of the package meant to replace the package being deprecated.
+  - `Replace`: If it exists, set the value to the name of the Azure SDK for Python package meant to replace the package being deprecated.
 If not, set the value to `NA`.
   - `ReplaceGuide`: If it exists, link to a migration guide in the following format: `aka.ms/azsdk/<language>/migrate/<library>`.
 If not, set the value to `NA`.
 - **Note: If you are deprecating multiple packages, please wait until all deprecated packages have been released and update all entries necessary in one PR.**
 - Create a PR to push these changes.
 Checks will run to notify the repo owners to review your commit.
+  - Example PR for azure-cognitiveservices-language-spellcheck [here](https://github.com/Azure/azure-sdk/pull/8012/files).
 - Ping Xiang Yan (xiangyan) for a review and include a link to your PR.
 If he is unavailable, ping Ronnie Geraghty (rgeraghty) or Wes Haggard (wesh).
 - Once the PR has been approved, merge.